 Students who successfully complete the second-semester course (BUSI 692H) will submit to an oral examination on the thesis.
 Upon successful completion of the program, the student receives the bachelor of science degree with honors or highest honors, as determined by the student’s committee.

-The undergraduate business program provides career development services tailored to business students, such as specialized training and professional development activities, targeted networking opportunities, function- and industry-specific career clubs and student organizations, and focused career coaching.
-Undergraduate business students are expected to maintain an up-to-date profile on Careerolina through University Career Services, which is the primary resource for all UNC–Chapel Hill students for basic career exploration and interest development, job/internship postings, résumé referral, on-campus interviewing, and career fairs.
+The undergraduate business program provides career development resources and services tailored to business students, such as specialized training and professional development activities, targeted networking opportunities, function- and industry-specific career clubs and student organizations, and focused career coaching and programming.
+Undergraduate business students are expected to maintain an up-to-date profile on Handshake through University Career Services, which is the primary resource for all UNC–Chapel Hill students for career exploration and interest development, job/internship postings, résumé referral, on-campus interviewing, and career fairs.

 The Kenan–Flagler Leadership Initiative strives to develop Kenan–Flagler students to become exceptional leaders who positively impact the organizations they lead and the communities they serve.
 This is accomplished through a systematic approach—integrating principles, practice, feedback, and reflection—that is grounded in leading-edge academic research and business practice.
 Examples of undergraduate business leadership development programming include lessons-of-experience sessions, managerial simulations, self-assessment workshops, executive coaching, student consulting projects, and student leader development.

-The undergraduate business program sponsors a variety of student organizations, which include the Accounting Club, AIESEC (International Association of Students Interested in Economics and Business Management), Campus Smart Initiative, CarolinaThink, Carolina Women in Business, Consulting Club, Healthcare Club, UNC Finance Society, Future Business Leaders of America, International Business Club, Kairos Society, Marketing Club, Minority Business Student Alliance, Net Impact Undergraduate Club, Operations Club, Kenan–Flagler Alliance, Real Estate Club, Carolina Sport Business Club, Technology Club, Undergraduate Business Ambassadors, and Undergraduate Business Student Association, as well as two business fraternities, Alpha Kappa Psi and Delta Sigma Pi.
+The undergraduate business program sponsors a variety of student organizations, which include the Accounting Club, CarolinaThink, Carolina Women in Business, Consulting Club, Healthcare Club, UNC Finance Society, International Business Club, Marketing Club, Minority Business Student Alliance, Net Impact Undergraduate Club, Operations Club, Kenan–Flagler Alliance, Real Estate Club, Carolina Sport Business Club, Technology Club, and Undergraduate Business Ambassadors, as well as two business fraternities, Alpha Kappa Psi and Delta Sigma Pi.
 Please visit the undergraduate business program Web site for the most up-to-date information on undergraduate business student clubs and organizations.

-Global Learning Opportunities in Business Education (GLOBE®) is Kenan–Flagler’s flagship global program.
+GLOBE® (Global Learning Opportunities in Business Education) is Kenan–Flagler’s flagship global program.
 This study abroad program is a partnership with Chinese University of Hong Kong, Copenhagen Business School, and the University of North Carolina.
-Every year 18 students from each school form a cohort of 54 students.
-They embark on a three-semester program that takes them around the world studying at each university for a semester.
+Every year 18 students from each school form a cohort of 54 students that study together for a semester at each school.
 The GLOBE® program customizes the curriculum based on unique strengths of each region.
 As a result, students take courses in subjects such as global leadership and organizational behavior, business and politics in the U.S., marketing in China, and corporate response to European integration, and a capstone consulting project in the final semester of the program.
 These courses are GLOBE specific courses taken as a cohort.
 GLOBE students take other business courses during the semester to round out a full course load.

 The Phillips Ambassador Scholarship program offers scholarships exclusively for study abroad in Asia.
 Twenty-five percent (25%) of these scholarship awards are reserved for business school students.
-Scholarships are awarded for semester and summer study abroad programs in Asia.
-Awards range from $5,000 to $7,500.
+Scholarships are awarded for semester and summer study abroad programs in Asia and range from $5,000 to $7,500.

-Each spring the Kenan–Flagler faculty recognizes select students for outstanding academic excellence, leadership, and community service.
+Each spring UNC Kenan–Flagler faculty recognizes select students for outstanding academic excellence, leadership, and community service.
 Beta Gamma Sigma, the national business school honorary society, inducts students each spring.

 Undergraduate Business Symposium

-Since its inception in 1983, the Undergraduate Business Symposium continues to be the flagship event for the undergraduate business program and an annual highlight for the Kenan–Flagler community.
+Since its inception in 1983, the Undergraduate Business Symposium continues to be the flagship career event for the undergraduate business program and an annual highlight for the UNC Kenan–Flagler community.
 It is the largest and longest-running student-organized event of its kind.
-Each year the event brings together more than 250 undergraduates and 50 executives from a diverse set of industries and organizations from across the country.
-The Undergraduate Business Symposium provides students with the opportunity to learn about a variety of industries and organizations, the chance to network and interact with business executives and faculty, better insight into the dynamic business landscape, and the opportunity to showcase their analytical, communication, and problem-solving skills.
+Each year the event brings together more than 400 undergraduates and 120 company representatives from a diverse set of industries and organizations from across the country.
+The Undergraduate Business Symposium provides students with the opportunity to learn about a variety of industries and organizations, the chance to network and interact with business representatives and UNC Kenan-Flagler faculty, obtain insights into the dynamic business landscape, and the opportunity to showcase their analytical, communication, and problem-solving skills.